Big Data

 • Math skills: If you want to make a successful career in analytics, you cannot afford to forget some fundamental mathematical skills.
 Working in the big data analytics field requires a concrete foundation of the following mathematical concepts – probability, statistics, linear algebra, and multivariate calculus.

-• Programming skills: The golden standard for this field is Python along with R, SQL and SAS.
+• Programming skills: The golden standard for this field is Python, R, SQL, and SAS.

-• Machine learning: Not all job roles, but most data analyst jobs will require you to learn machine learning skills sooner or later, especially if you’re working with big data.
+• Machine learning: Not all job roles, but most data analyst jobs require you to learn machine learning skills sooner or later, especially when working with big data.

 • Data visualization: Data analysis makes no sense if people can’t see the results.
 Hence, knowledge of data visualization tools such as Power BI, Ggplot, Matplotlib, Tableau, and D3.js is essential.